 The Utilization Management Nurse performs the concurrent review activities.
-The reviews are conducted via telephone.
 The provider or facility is responsible for providing clinical documentation to support coverage decisions.
 On occasions, a provider or facility will be notified of cases that do not meet coverage criteria for continuation of services.
 Upon receiving the supporting documentation, Clear Spring Health may consider such factors as the number or length of services, the location of services, and/or the member's severity of illness and intensity of service to determine whether the services meet the definition of medical necessity for coverage purposes only.
-If coverage criteria is NOT met, the Utilization Management Nurse will provide notification to the member or member's representative, provider, and facility.
+If coverage criteria are not met, the Utilization Management Nurse will provide notification to the member or member's representative, provider, and facility.